 This is the third time Synge Street CBS has taken home the top prize trophy at the Young Scientist Exhibition and the school has achieved more success in producing winners than any other school.

-As well as a trophy, Eric and Mark won €5,000, tickets to the London 2012 Olympic and Paralympic Games and most importantly the opportunity to represent Ireland at the 24th European Union Young Scientist competition in Bratislava.
+As well as a trophy, Eric Doyle and Mark Kelly won €5,000, tickets to the London 2012 Olympic and Paralympic Games and most importantly the opportunity to represent Ireland at the 24th European Union Young Scientist competition in Bratislava.
 In the meantime they must undertake the challenge of their Leaving Certificate exams.